pingcap/docs/time-to-live.md

 > **Note:**
 >
 > This section is only applicable to on-premises TiDB.
-Currently, TiDB Cloud does not support TTL metrics.
+Currently, TiDB Cloud does not provide TTL metrics.

 </CustomContent>